GEP-713: Metaresources and Policy Attachment¶

 Does not implement Metaresources and Policy Attachment.
 However, defines a virtual policy kind (ConfigurationPolicy) and supports distributing other third-party kinds of policies such as Gatekeeper's ConstraintTemplate kind, via a Policy resource whose targets are nonetheless controlled by a separate set of resource (Placement and PlacementBinding).

-The following tools can be useful for implementing and supporting metaresources and metaresource custom controllers.
+The following tools can be useful for implementing and supporting policies and policy custom controllers.

 https://github.com/kubernetes-sigs/gwctl